-- Bing Places for Business Bing is the default business search engine used by Microsoft Edge and allows businesses to list in up to 10 categories so customers can find them more readily.
+- Bing Places for Business is the default business search engine used by Microsoft Edge and allows businesses to list in up to 10 categories so customers can find them more readily.
 It also features map locations, photos and customer reviews from Yelp (see below).

-- Yahoo Local Yahoo is another well know name.
+- Yahoo Local is another well know name.
 The service allows businesses to register for free, but charges for premium services and cross-listing across Yahoo’s network.
 The directory offers easy-to-use tools for tracking customer searches and evaluating overall search performance.

 - Foursquare Fifty million people currently use Foursquare, a service based on customer reviews and feedback.
 An innovative feature with the service allows users check in when they visit businesses and even comment on their experiences live via their Twitter accounts.
 Additionally, businesses can use the mobile app to engage with customers throughout the process.

-- ‘Search Engine Optimisation’ (SEO) refers to the insertion of keywords within your site that identify your business and what separates you from the competition.
+- Search Engine Optimisation (SEO) refers to the insertion of keywords within your site that identify your business and what separates you from the competition.
 These keywords will enable search engines and therefore people, to find you.

-- Meta Description – A brief description of the page.
+- Meta Description A brief description of the page.
 ‘Meta tags’ are snippets of text that describe a page’s content; the tags don’t appear on the page itself, but only in the page’s code.
 There are a few main types, but Meta Description is the key one that Google pays attention to.

-- Updating SEO and your metadata will increase your traffic by letting Google know who you are and what you provide.
+- Updating SEO and metadata will increase your traffic by letting Google know who you are and what you provide.

 Finally!
-Now you are listed on all the key directories and enabled customers to find you, there is one crucial and often forgotten step to remember.
+Now you are listed on all the key directories and enabled customers to find you, there is one crucial and often forgotten step to remember:

-Step 4: Give your website the attention it needs.
+Step 4: Give your website the attention it needs!

 - Support an online storefront: even local people love to shop online!
 Many point-of-sale systems now support the integration of e-commerce capabilities.

-- Communicate with paying customers – thank those who provide positive feedback, respond professionally to those criticise (whether justified or not!).This information can then be posted very easily onto your chosen business listing sites.
+- Communicate with customers: thank those who provide positive feedback, respond professionally to those criticise (whether justified or not!).
+These exchanges can then be posted onto your chosen business listing sites.